Ferrite-FEM/Tensors.jl/docs/src/man/automatic_differentiation.md

 Pages = ["automatic_differentiation.md"]
 ```

-`ContMechTensors` supports forward mode automatic differentiation (AD) of tensorial functions to compute first order derivatives (gradients) and second order derivatives (Hessians).
+`Tensors` supports forward mode automatic differentiation (AD) of tensorial functions to compute first order derivatives (gradients) and second order derivatives (Hessians).
 It does this by exploiting the `Dual` number defined in `ForwardDiff.jl`.
 While `ForwardDiff.jl` can itself be used to differentiate tensor functions it is a bit awkward because `ForwardDiff.jl` is written to work with standard Julia `Array`s.
 One therefore has to send the input argument as an `Array` to `ForwardDiff.jl`, convert it to a `Tensor` and then convert the output `Array` to a `Tensor` again.
 This can also be inefficient since these `Array`s are allocated on the heap so one needs to preallocate which can be annoying.

-Instead, it is simpler to use `ContMechTensors` own AD API to do the differentiation.
+Instead, it is simpler to use `Tensors` own AD API to do the differentiation.
 This does not require any conversions and everything will be stack allocated so there is no need to preallocate.

-The API for AD in `ContMechTensors` is `gradient(f, A)` and `hessian(f, A)` where `f` is a function and `A` is a first or second order tensor.
+The API for AD in `Tensors` is `gradient(f, A)` and `hessian(f, A)` where `f` is a function and `A` is a first or second order tensor.
 For `gradient` the function can return a scalar, vector (in case the input is a vector) or a second order tensor.
 For `hessian` the function should return a scalar.

 When evaluating the function with dual numbers, the value (value and gradient in the case of hessian) is obtained automatically, along with the gradient.
 To obtain the lower order results `gradient` and `hessian` accepts a third arguement, a `Symbol`.
 Note that the symbol is only used to dispatch to the correct function, and thus it can be any symbol.
 In the examples the symbol `:all` is used to obtain all the lower order derivatives and values.